aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

       This creates executable files which are larger in size but faster for the Neuron Runtime to load into memory during model execution.

   - :option:`--logfile <filename>`: Filename where compiler writes log messages.
 (Default: “log-neuron-cc.txt”).

-  - :option:`--neuroncore-pipeline-cores <count>`: Number of Neuron Cores to be used in "NeuronCore Pipeline" mode for low-latency inference.
-(Default: 1)

-    .. note:: This is not used to define the number of Neuron Cores to be used in a data parallel deployment (i.e., the same model on multiple Neuron Cores).
-That is a Runtime/Framework configuration choice.
-Refer to :ref:`Parallel Execution using NEURON_RT_NUM_CORES<parallel-exec-ncgs>` for more details.

   - :option:`--output <filename>`: Filename where compilation output (NEFF archive) will be recorded.
 (Default: "file.neff”)